 Yep, that’s about when I got into photography in a professional capacity.
 By 2000, Donn and I had started TransWorld Motocross, so yeah.
 My work before that was through Dirt Rider and, believe it or not, a lot of wakeboard photography.
 Shooting with Ricky at Canyon Lake wasn’t exactly happenstance, because I lived there and was around that scene a lot at the time.
 I split my interests between wakeboarding and motocross.
 I loved them both and enjoyed being around those scenes.

-I split my interests between wakeboarding and motocross, because I loved them both.
-That really what kicked off my career in action-sports photography, because I was just wired into those scenes at a young age and I had access to talented people within those worlds who allowed me to shoot photos of them.
+That’s what really kicked off my career in action-sports photography, because I was just wired into those scenes at a young age and I had access to talented people within those worlds who allowed me to shoot photos of them.
 That was a big help for my photography, because it inspires you to shoot better when you’re shooting someone who is really good at something.

 Is that how your position at Dirt Rider formulated?
 By being a photographer who had access to the athletes they wanted to publish?